Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 Benefits:

-- The client does not need to have a high-end CPU to get their information quickly.
+- The client does not need to perform expensive computation on their machine.

+- Letting the client access as little information as possible (e.g. preventing access to business logic code) is more secure.

 - Minimal information is passed over networks, which can be slow and unreliable.